daveriedstra/regimen/README.md

 # Regimen

 A little practice tracking webapp.
 Work in progress.
+Try it out [here](https://regimen.daveriedstra.com).

 Built with Angular CLI and Firebase.